-If you've already filed bankruptcy or are considering filing, it's important to understand how Parent Plus Loans and bankruptcy work together.
+If you've already filed bankruptcy or are considering filing, it's crucial to understand how Parent PLUS Loans and bankruptcy work together.

 - Direct Subsidized Loan: 3.73%